Fibronectin: A Cell Adhesion and Blood Clotting Protein

 It was once thought that the only functions of the extracellular matrix were to form a type of scaffold to support and protect the body's organs and to connect parts of the body together.
 Researchers now know that it also regulates the behavior of cells and plays an active role in their lives.

-The matrix is secreted by specialized cells.
-These cells are often present in the ECM but are widely separated from each other instead of being close together as most cells are.
-"Connective tissue" is the name used for the extracellular matrix and the cells inside it.
+The extracellular matrix is secreted by specialized cells.
+These cells are often present in the ECM but are often widely separated from each other instead of being close together as most cells are.
+"Connective tissue" is the name used for extracellular matrix that contains cells.

 Fibroblasts are the most common cells in extracellular matrix and secrete the different kinds of proteins and polysaccharides found in the matrix.
 Bone is produced by osteoblasts and cartilage is made by chondrocytes, however.